 Iontophoresis for Hyperhidrosis

 Should an antiperspirant treatment not be suitable for you, then there are several other treatment options available.
 Drawing on many years’ experience within this area, our recommendation would be to explore a treatment called Iontophoresis.
 It is an increasingly common treatment option used with excellent results in hospitals, clinics and at home.
 Iontophoresis involves passing a mild regulated and controlled electrical current into the body at the affected area.
 Over the course a few short treatments using only tap water, the sweating in the area stops.
-Results can vary from patient to patient but in general, results from the treatment are excellent and last several weeks, before a single 15 minute “top-up” treatment is required.
+Results can vary from patient to patient but in general, results from the treatment are excellent and can last several weeks, before a 20 minute “top-up” treatment is required.
 For more information regarding iontophoresis treatments for Hyperhidrosis, visit www.iontocentre.com

 Alternative Medications and Other Products